Contentstack-Solutions/Find-Replace-App/README.md

 # Find And Replace

-The Find And Replace Dashboard App allows you to search for any entry field and replace its value.
+The Find And Replace Dashboard App allows you to search for any entry field and replace its values.
 Changing bulk entries is made easier with this application.

 ###  Prerequisites